South African Music Awards: Funky national anthem (1997)

 It had been three years since the first democratic elections in South Africa and a new national anthem had been introduced at the beginning of the 1997.
 At the 3rd South African Music Awards, popular kwaito-group Boom Shaka decided to re-create the anthem in a "funky" on-stage performance, that later caused a "public blacklash".

 Brenda Fassie demanding her award (2001)

 Towards the end of the five-hour-long 7th South African Music Awards, Brenda Fassie accused a prominent journalist of being a homosexual - using the derogatory slang word moffie.
 She went on to further accuse him of destroying her with the articles he published.
 At an after-party, she was seen fighting with Mandoza and demanding that he hand over his award as it was "her award".

 First virtual reality live broadcast (2016)

 The SAMA22 was the first awards show to be broadcast live in its entirety in 360° video, with virtual reality made possible by Unreal Industries.

+Discrimination Accusation (2019)

+Before the SAMA25, Simon Makgatholela, Kenny Makweng, and Ronee Sathekge, members of the Zion Christian Church (ZCC), launched a campaign criticising the SAMA for discrimination.
+The group claimed the SAMA had "snubbed" them for 25 years over the fact the SAMA have never recognised "veterans" in the gospel genre, such as Oleseng Shuping, Nkosana Kodi, and Mojeremane Xale.
+In response to the accusation, Recording Industry of South Africa CEO Nhlanhla Sibisi stated, "The Samas are open to all music and do not discriminate against any genre.
+We have invited them to explain why they feel we are discriminating against ZCC music."